-Whether single or in a relationship, regardless of our partners’ gender, our orientation persists.
+What many people don’t understand about bisexuals is that whether we are single or in a relationship, regardless of our partners’ gender, our orientation persists.
 Being bisexual is lifelong for most of us.
+It is an identity, not a passing fad.
 We are still bisexual — no matter how many times folks may ask!

 But, you’ve chosen to be straight or gay once you commit to a partner, right?

 Sexual orientation is about attraction not behavior.
 Bisexuals in committed relationships are still attracted to more than one gender—they just have chosen to be with that particular partner.

 How can that be?
 Don’t bisexuals need both to be happy?